KyleMChambers/KyleMChambers.github.io/README.md

-## Welcome!
+## About Me
 More than 5 years of managing, designing, and deploying various tasks for MS Exchange and Web Clients.
 Worked in various teams, including help desk development, documentation, and training.
-Key member in migration of Lotus Domino to MS Exchange.
-Migrated and enhanced various Notes/Domino based applications to web based applications.
 Wrote technical manuals, project plans, training manuals and technical/standard-operating procedures.
 Here I post fun projects as I expand my skillset.

 ### August 2021
 Connecting to Spotify's API using python's Spotipy and analyzing the top 50 songs on my own account.
-Here we look at top songs and popularity rating, as well as song length and  number of records in the top 50.
+Here we look at top songs and popularity rating, as well as song length and  number of records over the course of 6 weeks.

 [Spotify Profile Analysis](https://github.com/myfriendkmc/spotify)